morpheus9631/dog_breed/models/readme.md

 # Pretrained PyTorch Models

 Unzip pretrained pytorch models here.
-Some of these *.pth files large than 100MB.
+Some of *.pth files large than 100MB.